If You’ve Been Charged With Criminal Vehicular Conduct in Minnesota, Contact Attorney Joshua London Right Away!

 • Death: If the accident results in the death of another (vehicular homicide), the driver at fault could face a maximum prison sentence of 10 years and a fine of $20,000.
 In addition to prison time and fines, convicted individuals also face a loss of their driving privileges, forfeiture of their vehicle and rights to possess a firearm, and difficulty finding employment or obtaining loans in the future,

-• Great bodily harm: Great bodily harm means that there is a high probability that the victim may suffer serious permanent disfigurement or bodily impairment, or that the victim will die.
+• Great bodily harm: Great bodily harm means that there is a high probability that the victim may suffer permanent severe disfigurement or bodily impairment or that the victim will die.
 A conviction for causing great bodily harm can result in five years in prison and a $10,000 fine,

-• Substantial bodily harm: Substantial bodily harm includes any bodily injury resulting in a temporary yet substantial impairment or loss of function of any body part, or in a temporary yet substantial disfigurement.
-Penalties include three years in prison and a $10,000 fine, or
+• Substantial bodily harm: Substantial bodily harm includes any bodily injury resulting in a temporary yet substantial impairment or loss of function of any body part or a temporary yet substantial disfigurement.
+Penalties include three years in prison and a $10,000 fine or

 The bodily harm must be “to another.”
 So, if a driver injures himself or herself only, a prosecutor may not charge a Criminal Vehicular Operation or Homicide crime.